 - Determining who should be involved in the program and why.

 - o 20%

 - o Members

-- o Government Relations committee board.
+- Government Relations committee board

-- o Key benefits
+- Key benefits

-• Creating a legislative policy.
+- Creating a legislative policy.

+- 0 40%

-- o 40% - Potential issues to be addressed - o When and how to communicate the policy to elected officials - Approaches to advancing your legislative agenda
+- Potential issues to be addressed

+- When and how to communicate the policy to elected officials

+- o Approaches to advancing your legislative agenda

-• Running a grassroots network.
+- Running a grassroots network.

-- o 40% - o The process of identifying and tracking pertinent legislation - How your organization can educate members on political issues
+- o 40%

+- o The process of identifying and tracking pertinent legislation

+- o How your organization can educate members on political issues